 On this date, Albert L. Murray was born in 1916.
 He was a Black essayist and critic.

-He was born in Nokomis, AL. He received his Bachelor's degree from Tuskegee Institute in Alabama in 1939, and his M.A. from New York University in 1948.
+He was born in Nokomis, AL. He received his Bachelor's degree from Tuskegee Institute in Alabama in 1939 and his M.A. from New York University in 1948.
 He also taught at Tuskegee.
-In 1943, he entered the U.S. Air Force, from which he retired as a major in 1962.
+In 1943, he entered the U.S. Air Force and retired as a major in 1962.

-In addition to his own work, Murray was the credited ghostwriter of Count Basie's Good Morning Blues (1985), a memoir.
-Albert Murray, whose writings assert the vitality and the powerful influence of Black people in forming American traditions died in Harlem in 2013, aged 97.
+In addition to his work, Murray was the credited ghostwriter of Count Basie's Good Morning Blues (1985), a memoir.
+Albert Murray, whose writings assert the vitality and the powerful influence of Black people in forming American traditions, died in Harlem in 2013, aged 97.